spoullados/SquallyHSGArtTours/README.md

 ## Forking the repository

 Once all team members (regardless whether their background is technical) have created a GitHub account, one team member needs to "fork" this repository.
 Doing so will create a copy of this repository that is owned by the same team member.
 Ensure the forked repository is made "Private" such that other teams cannot view your work.
-Every team member should then be added as "collaborators" to the project repository.
+Every team member, in addition to the course leaders, should then be added as "collaborators" to the project repository.

+Since the repository will serve as a project portfolio, and can be edited via Github directly to reflect progress and milestones reached, all members of the team can contribute to it.

 ## Cloning the repository